-Move all the panels left, organizing them.
-Keep most as icons, and leaving open panels you most use: For example, the swatches, color/ or color picker extension, layers, and navigator, etc.
+Move all the panels around and organizing them.
+Keep most as icons, and leaving open the panels you use most such as the color swatches, color picker, layers, and navigator, etc.

-Personally, the Navigator tool was always essential to my workspace.
-If you are unfamiliar with the navigation tool, you can open it by selecting ‘Windows” -> Navigator.
-It is the panel that has the “ship steering wheel”-looking icon.
+The Navigator tool is a useful tool for a Photoshop workspace.
+If you are unfamiliar with the navigation tool, you can open it by selecting Windows, and then Navigator.
+The Navigator panel has an icon resembling a ship steering wheel.
 It allows you to use side scrolling when you are zoomed in.
-Drag the red-outlined box in Navigator, to scroll to any area of your document.
+Drag the red-outlined box in Navigator to scroll to any area of your canvas.

 Astropad Studio’s shortcuts are preset to default, but these can be changed to better accommodate how you use Photoshop.
 In Astropad Studio’s Workspace sidebar, towards the bottom, tap Edit Shortcuts.
 You can fully edit and rename shortcuts for the sidebar.
 When you’re done, tap Workspace to see all your newly added shortcut commands.